Menu

 The study of these little-known but immensely important creatures is the life’s work of nematologists.
 Nematologists are rarely found in a “Department of Nematology,” but are found throughout various disciplines depending on the nature of the organisms they study.

 Introduction to Nematodes - A comprehensive introduction to the field of Nematology by E.C.
 McGawley, C. Overstreet, M.J.
 Pontif, and A.M.
-Skantar can be accessed here
+Skantar can be accessed here.

 PLANT-PARASITIC NEMATODES